Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Alabama Stats and Trends

-- Alabama has played 14 games, with eight wins against the spread.

-- The Crimson Tide have been underdogs by 2.5 points or more once this season and covered the spread.

-- Alabama's games this season have hit the over on five of 13 set point totals (38.5%).
+- Alabama's games this season have hit the over five times in 13 opportunities (38.5%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.